-We are compiling an ever growing list of U.S. hammer manufacturers & brands, which might include large corporations, small companies and individuals.
+We are compiling an ever growing list of U.S. Hammers Manufactures & Brands, which might include large corporations, small companies or individuals.

-There are currently 18 companies in this list who make 42+ types & sizes of hammers, which might include hammers assembled from materials 100% manufactured here in America, but some may also contain a percentage produced outside the USA.
+There is currently 14 brands in this list, which might include hammers made from materials 100% manufactured here in America, but some may also contain a percentage produced outside the USA.

 ABC Hammers are proudly made in the USA and have set the quality standard for over 50 years.
 The hammers are used for all non-marring and non-sparking applications, and are available in brass and bronze.
 In addition to its standard line of hammers, ABC Hammers, Inc. also manufactures dead blow and soft face hammers as well as custom hammers to meet specific needs of its OEM customers.

 The American Metal Products Company (later called "Ampco") produced the first-ever line of aluminum bronze safety hand tools in 1922.
 This marked the beginning of Ampco Safety Tools.
-The unmatched strength and durability of the aluminum bronze tools won quick acceptance in industrial markets.
+Today, most of their safety tools are manufactured in Garland, Texas.

 For over ninety years, Estwing has taken pride in designing and manufacturing the finest American made hand tools.
 Their hammers and axes are forged in one piece of solid